jpmorgan-payments/embedded-banking/README.md

 - Requesting a debit card.
 - Adding a recipient.
 A recipient is someone you can make a payment to.
 - Checking an account balance.
+- Authenticating with ForgeRock using forgerock-javascript-sdk
+  - To test this locally, you will need to define `VITE_FR_URL` and `VITE_FR_CLIENT` in `./app/client/.env`

 Check out the [features](./app/client/src/features/) directory to explore the the components and hooks that explore these features.